Cheapest non-owner car insurance companies in Washington

 What does Washington non-owner car insurance cover?

-A Washington non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Washington minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Washington non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Washington, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Washington

-Drivers in Washington may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Washington might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Shop around to find the best Washington non-owner car insurance available.
 Use the tool above to compare non-owner insurers in your area.